multiversx/mx-sdk-js-wallet-connect-provider/README.md

 - `mvx_signLoginToken` - Included by default for now for compatibility reasons.
 Subject to change as it will be replaced by the `mvx_signNativeAuthToken` method soon.
 - `mvx_signNativeAuthToken` - Used while logging in with a nativeAuth token, this will offer a special UI based on that format.
 - `mvx_cancelAction` - The dApp can trigger a `sendCustomRequest` event that will cancel the current signing flow on the device.

+### WalletConnect JSON-RPC Methods

+The available MultiversX JSON-RPC Methods and the structure can be check on WalletConnect's [Specs](https://specs.walletconnect.com/2.0/blockchain-rpc/multiversx-rpc) and on [MultiversX Docs](https://docs.multiversx.com/integrators/walletconnect-json-rpc-methods).